bishop well incident

 - Numerous governmental agencies are monitoring this incident and wildlife in the area.
 This includes state veterinary services, Colorado Parks and Wildlife, and Colorado Department of Agriculture.

-- Recognizing that each property will require a separate plan, we have assigned case managers to residents to help personalize and customize our approach.
+- Chevron has been working individually with all impacted property owners and tenants, providing specialized teams that are available in person throughout the week to help answer questions and concerns.
+Recognizing that each property requires a separate plan, we have assigned case managers to residents to help personalize and customize our approach.